The Reality Of Hitchhiking

 Navigating unfamiliar cities.

-Trusting strangers in everyday situations.
+Trusting strangers in ordinary situations.

-Travel simply makes those calculations more visible.
+It simply makes them more visible.

 What time is it?

-How isolated is the situation?
+How isolated is this situation?

 Does something feel off?